 Photo credit: Tony Prince

-Borrego Springs, a town in the heart of the Anza-Borrego Desert State Park, is a designated International Dark Sky Community, so it is an ideal place for astrophotography, or just stargazing in general.
+Borrego Springs, a town in the heart of the Anza-Borrego Desert State Park, is a designated International Dark Sky Community.
+It is an ideal place for astrophotography or just stargazing in general.
 It is only about a 75-minute drive from downtown San Diego.

 Outdoor activities include miles of desert trails in the park to explore by hiking or biking.
 You can rent a four-wheel-drive vehicle and traverse the hundreds of miles of desert roads.
-It’s a particularly popular day trip from San Diego during the spring wildflower season.
+It’s a particularly popular day trip from San Diego during the spring wildflower season — check out their interactive wildflower map

-On your way to Borrego Springs, you will pass by Galetta Meadows Sculptures which are real-life creations of artist and welder Ricardo Breceda.
-There are more than 130 metal sculptures dotting the countryside of the Anza-Borrego Desert, most of them in Borrego Springs.
+On your way to Borrego Springs, you will pass by Galetta Meadows Sculptures, real-life creations of artist and welder Ricardo Breceda.
+Art lovers will dig over 130 metal sculptures dotting the countryside of the Anza-Borrego Desert, most of them in Borrego Springs.

 For a taste of the Orange County lifestyle, many take day trips from San Diego to the artist colony of Laguna Beach.
-Its seven miles beach offers more coves, tide pools, and little caves to explore in addition to plenty of space for sunbathing.
+Its seven-mile beach offers more coves, tide pools, and little caves to explore, in addition to plenty of space for sunbathing.

-The winter Sawdust Arts Festival is the closest thing SoCal has to a European Christmas market with over 180 vendors selling their wares in addition to plenty of food options.
+The winter Sawdust Arts Festival is the closest thing SoCal has to a European Christmas market, with over 180 vendors selling their wares and plenty of food options.
 The summer show, a local tradition since 1966, runs for nearly two months and features even more artisans who showcase and sell their crafts, jewelry, clothing, and much more.

-Laguna Beach is a seaside town also well-known for its hip boutiques, casual vibe, and off-beach activities like hiking and biking.
-Art lovers enjoy it but so do couples and families.
+Laguna Beach is a seaside town well-known for its hip boutiques, casual vibe, and off-beach activities like hiking and biking.
+Art lovers enjoy it but so do couples and families, which makes it one of our favorite day trips from San Diego.

 Lovers of art, architecture, and beautiful gardens will be in nirvana at J. Paul Getty Museum in Los Angeles.
 It’s comprised of two facilities: The Getty Center and Getty Villa.